UniTime/unitime-doc/edit-roles.md

 ## Screen Description

 The Edit Roles page can be used to create, modify, or delete existing roles using a single page.
 These roles can be assigned to UniTime managers ([Timetable Managers](timetable-managers) page) or instructors ([Instructor Roles](instructor-roles) page).
 Permissions of a role can be defined on the [Permissions](permissions) page.
-See [Roles](roles) page for more details.
+See [Roles](roles) page for more detail.

 ![Edit Roles](images/edit-roles-1.png){:class='screenshot'}